Home > Science Death and the Near-Death Experience

 (14) Some interesting facts concerning NDEs are: A group of people can die together and share the same NDE.
 Some NDEs have occurred when the brain is verified to be dead.
 NDEs have been occurring throughout recorded history.
 They happen to people of all backgrounds (see below).

-8. Unusual facts about NDEs
+8. Unusual Facts About NDEs

 (1) Many Hollywood stars have reported experiencing an NDE.